Question 1: Date of diagnosis of primary disease for infusion

 If iron chelation therapy met the criteria listed above, report Yes, iron chelation therapy given as specified.

-If iron chelation therapy was given but does not meet the specified criteria, report No, iron chelation therapy given, but does not meet criteria.
+If iron chelation therapy was given but does not meet the specified criteria, report No, iron chelation therapy given, but not meeting criteria listed.

 If iron chelation therapy was given but administration details are unavailable, report Iron chelation therapy given, but details of administration unknown.